 |I want to earn ____________ by ______________ and for that I am will to _________________.|

-Overall, create a burning desire of what you want if you want to become successful.
+In short, create a burning desire for what you want if you want to become successful.

-These are the two out of thirteen principles taught in the book.
+These are the two out of thirteen principles taught in the ‘Think & Grow Rich’.
 Apart, there are many important lessons in the book that will help you to develop your mindset for a successful life ahead.